datumorphism/datumorphism.github.io/content/wiki/statistics/jargons.md

 ## Hypothesis

-1. Statistical hypothesis: hyposthesis about the measurement population
+1. Statistical hypothesis: hypothesis about the measurement population
 2. Research hypothesis or scientific hypothesis or working hypothesis: hypothesis about the physical population

 ## Loss Functions